License proliferation: Others

 In 2005 Intel has voluntarily retracted their Intel Open Source License from the OSI list of open source licenses and has also ceased to use or recommend this license to reduce license proliferation.

-The 451group created in June 2009 a proliferation report called The Myth of Open Source License Proliferation.
+In June 2009, the 451group created a proliferation report called The Myth of Open Source License Proliferation.

 A 2009 paper from the University of Washington School of Law titled Open Source License Proliferation: Helpful Diversity or Hopeless Confusion? called for three things as a solution: "A Wizzier Wizzard" (for license selection), "Best Practices and Legacy Licenses", "More Legal Services For Hackers".

 The OpenSource Software Collaboration Counseling (OSSCC) recommends, based on the originally nine recommended OSI licenses, five licenses: the Apache License 2.0, New BSD License, CDDL, MIT license, and to some degree the MPL, as they support collaboration, grant patent use and offer patent protection.
 Notably missing is the GPL as "this license cannot be used inside other works under a different license."